nourinawadd/IEEE-BE-NodeJS-Beginner/Week-7/Theoretical.md

 ### MongoDB Section (10 pts.
 2 for each question):

 1. What is the default data type of a MongoDB document id?
+   - Object ID

-2. What is the Mongoose model, How to create one and, What are its uses?
+3. What is the Mongoose model, How to create one and, What are its uses?
+   - A Mongoose model is a constructor compiled from a schema, providing an interface for interacting with the database to create, read, update, and delete documents.
+   - To create one you need to define the schema defining the structure of your documents, and then use mongoose.model() to create a model from that schema.
+   - It's used to interact with MongoDB databases, by creating documents in the code.

-3. What will be the output of this code?
+5. What will be the output of this code?
 ```JS
 - const x = User.findOne({username:"elgokar"})
 - const y = User.find({})